 - Determine the services in which you have the best outcomes and success; focus on cases for patients that require those services

 - Ensure you have the proper staff available for new cases

 - Set forth ongoing mandatory training for your staff to assure they are up to date on the newest procedures

 - Follow up with patients on a weekly basis to make sure their needs are being met, if they are satisfied with their caretaker, and if there is anything else you can do to better assist them

 - Streamline the key daily operations; eliminate paper timesheets and automate your processes to ensure accuracy, accountability and compliance in order to increase cash flow

 Don’t be afraid to ask the patient or family to share their experience with you.
 Client testimonials go a long way in helping individuals choose a provider.
 Patients and family feel more at ease hearing first hand from others that have gone through a similar situation.
 It all comes down to helping the patient; helping to choose the right location, the right provider, and the right plan of care.
 We want them to feel comfortable and happy with their services.

-Michelle Spinelli is the Sales Effectiveness Coordinator at Sandata Technologies, LLC.
-She has 6 years’ experience in home healthcare sales and marketing.
+Michelle Spinelli is the Sales Coordinator at Sandata Technologies, LLC.
+She has over 8 years’ experience in home healthcare sales and marketing.
 Michelle currently manages Sandata’s tradeshow campaigns, mailers, thought leadership webinar events, social media networks and lead development with Salesforce CRM.
 For more information on this and other healthcare topics please visit www.sandata.com.